 You don’t have to make up stories about the products your customers are selling, but you need to incorporate storytelling into how your customer will be sold online.
 Storytelling is compelling because it relies on an emotional connection between the product and a potential customer.
 That’s what you should be aiming for with your product page designs.

 5. Free shipping all the way

 Free shipping is important.
 Unexpected and large shipping charges are the top reason for cart abandonment.
 It’s also a very unpleasant experience that we designer want to avoid for our end-users.
 Free shipping is bound to improve your checkout rates and move the conversion needle significantly.
 It’s even truer if you also offer free returns.
 There are numerous reasons for it including the fact that people like to try things on, they want to touch them.
 And although we all know that shipping costs money no one likes to pay for it as it’s an added fee.

 Your eCommerce clients will eventually have out-of-stock items.
 They will either be able to fulfil the orders a little later or not.
 But that doesn’t mean nothing can’t be done.
 If your client can meet the orders in a little while and they know the inventory is coming, let the customer order the item.
 Yes, while still display that the item is out of stock at the moment.
 I’m not telling you to lie.
 But instead of having a dead-end, allow them to preorder it and just tell them when it will be available for shipping.

-If your client cannot easily predict if an out of stock item can be brought back, it’s still not the end of the world.
-Have an email signup from instead that the client can collect in order token track of demand.
+If your client cannot easily predict if an out-of-stock item can be brought back, it’s still not the end of the world.
+Have an email signup form instead of that the client can collect in order to token track of demand.
 This way, if the specific item isn’t back in stock, another similar item might be, and the client could email about it instead.
 It’s also a great gauge of demand.